BeTechnologyCo/Web3Library/README.md

 * With WalletConnect and rpc url, the app will use the rpc url to call node and use the wallet client to send/sign transaction

 ## Compatibility
-I don't have test all platform for the moment, and the test wasn't operationnel, but the goal is to work on WebGL/Windows/Editor/Mobile
+I don't have test all platform for the moment,  but the goal is to work on WebGL/Windows/Editor/Mobile
 | Connection Mode  | WebGL          | Editor| iOs | Android | Windows |
 | :--------------- |:---------------| :-----|:-----|:-----|:-----|
 | RPC  |   :white_check_mark:     |  :white_check_mark: | ontest | ontest | ontest |  ontest: |